Applications for ACURF are not currently being accepted.

 Questions should be directed to firstname.lastname@example.org

-Applications for the Research Awards for Women Academic Staff closed on 6 October 2017.
+Applications for the Research Awards for Women Academic Staff currently closed.

 The University is committed to supporting working parents and recently partnered with Care Corporate/ Care for Kids to provide staff with an easy to use, web-based service that assists academic and professional staff with identifying suitable child care options.
 Visit the ACU Child Care Referral Service web page <link> for more information.